jakobreinhardt/emergency_messages_app/README.md

 The result of this project is an app that categorizes disaster response messages.
 Categories are something like - medical help - or - shelter -.
 The project is part of the Udacity Data Science Nanodegree.

 The first part is an ETL pipeline that extracts messages that were sent during emergencies and cleans them.
 Also, a file which includes the categories that disasters are classified as, is included.
 These categories are prepared and added to the messages as dummy variables.
-Run the pipeline as follows:
-Example: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+Run the pipeline as follows: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

 The second parts of the project is a machine learning pipeline.
 First the messages are prepared for machine learning using natural language processing techniques.
+Run the pipeline as follows: python train_classifier.py ../data/DisasterResponse.db model.pkl

 The third part of the project is a web app, that a user can give input to and receive a categorization of the message he/she put in.
+Run the app: python run.py

 -------------